Patient Care Activities and Supervision Responsibilities for Graduate Medical Education Trainees and Attending

 8. Ensure that these policies are in compliance with requirements of the ACGME, the Joint Commission, CMS and the by-laws of affiliated hospitals, and are distributed annually (in writing or electronically) to all residents and all full time and community faculty for each residency program.

 9. Establish a written program-specific supervision policy consistent with this institutional policy and the respective ACGME Common and specialty/subspecialty-specific Program Requirements.
 (See Appendix A)

 10. Review annually the program supervision policy to ensure that it is in compliance with accrediting agency standards for both graduate medical education and for all training sites.

 12. Ensure that all attending physicians (whether full time or community faculty) are educated annually regarding appropriate supervision standard requirements, physical presence requirements and documentation requirements.

 12. Ensure that residents/fellows can report inadequate supervision in a protected manner that is free of reprisal.

 14. Establish written policies describing the program requirements for promotion to the next level of training and evaluate each residents abilities based on specific criteria, guided by Milestones.
 The program director, with input from the program’s Clinical Competence Committee, will determine at least annually whether each resident has progressed satisfactorily to advance to the next level of training and/or demonstrated the skills necessary to supervise junior residents.

 Section III.
 Medical Staff Responsibilities

 In all clinical sites participating in GME training, the medical staff has a defined process for supervision of each trainee in carrying out patient care responsibilities.
-Such supervision will be provided by an attending physician with appropriate clinical privileges with the expectation that the trainee will develop into a practitioner who has the knowledge, skills, experience and abilities to provide care to patients within the scope of his/her training program.
+Such supervision will be provided by an attending physician with appropriate clinical privileges with the expectation that the trainee will develop into a practitioner who has the knowledge, skills, experience and abilities to provide care to patients within the scope of their training program.